Skip to content

 Which Oklahoma cities have a storm shelter registry?

-Many do, including Oklahoma City, which runs a registry through its Action Center, along with communities such as Moore, Norman, and Edmond, and county programs like Cleveland County.
+Many do, including Oklahoma City, which runs a registry through its Action Center, and Tulsa, which runs a Storm Shelter Registry for addresses inside the city limits and registers a unit as a safe room only when it meets FEMA publication 320 or 361.
+Communities such as Moore, Norman, and Edmond have programs too, along with county programs like Cleveland County.
 Programs are local, so check with your own city or fire department for what is available where you live.

 Is registering my shelter the same as a permit or the SoonerSafe rebate?